 - Academic: Students will complete four 1-hour credit courses (one per long semester) to learn about leadership theory.
 Eight hours of approved coursework will also be completed to earn the Leadership Certificate.
-These courses will vary depending on a student's major.
+These courses vary depending on a student's major.

 - Student Service: Students will make a difference in our local area by working in groups to solve a problem or work on a significant project for a predetermined client.
-In addition, 30 leadership service hours will be completed while enrolled in the program.

 - Real World Application: Students will complete an internship experience, and will participate in activities such as an etiquette dinner, networking events, and public speaking opportunities.